ethan-stone/obsidian-vault-knowledge-base/Notes/Future of Energy/Questions.md

 	- Cost of software.
 	- Cost of maintenance.
 	- Increase in electricity bill.
-- Right now we rely on incentives and the fact they c
+- Right now we rely on incentives and the fact they can get them for free.
+In the end they pay more.